Easter 2026 Reflection

-Our Blessed Mother was the first to bring Jesus to others.
-This Advent, you can be next!
 See the Schedule page for a participating parish near you.
-If there isn't one near you, call or text us at 251 605-9710 to find out how to get started at your parish.
+If there isn't one near you, call or text us at 251 605-9710 to find out how to start at your parish.

 Slowly sails the ship into the harbor